vulnman/vulnman.github.io/content/docs/Advanced Topics/permissions.md

 `Customers`
 :   Customers are low privilged users.
 They can be added to projects.

+`Bughunters`
+:   Bughunters only have permissions to access the [Responsible Disclosure](/docs/user-guide/responsible-disclosure-application-usage/) application and manage vulnerabilities there.
+No permissions to projects are granted.

 ## Project Contributor Roles
 If a new contributor is added to a project the following roles are available.